simtex-dev/engine/README.md

 ❯ simtex --help
 usage: simtex [OPTIONS]

-Convert your mardown or text lectures into LaTeX/pdf with one command.!
+Convert your markdown or text files into LaTeX/pdf with one command!

 options:
   -h, --help            show this help message and exit